BlueFalcon2270/linux-initial-setup/README.md

 ![Bash](https://img.shields.io/badge/Shell_Script-121011?style=for-the-badge&logo=gnu-bash&logoColor=white)

 A simple, automated script to prepare a fresh Linux server for production.
-It changes the root password, updates the system, and installs essential tools in one step.
+This script provides a simple menu interface to changes the root password, updates the system, and installs essential tools.
 Instead of running multiple commands manually, this script handles the essential configuration in one click.

 <br><br>

 ## 🚀 Quick Install